Liverpool predicted line-up vs Nottingham Forest - as eight changes made

-Liverpool predicted starting line-up vs Nottingham Forest - as Jurgen Klopp makes eight changes
+Liverpool predicted starting line-up vs Nottingham Forest as Jurgen Klopp makes eight changes - gallery

 Liverpool team predicted to face Nottingham Forest in the Premier League.